wildducktheories/timeserieslog/README.md

 records have been read (controlled by the `--window` option).
 That range is then frozen and the data is then partitioned into two sorted ranges - the records before a split record (`write`) and the records afterwards (`hold`).
 The records before the split record are merged with any records kept from a previous iteration (`keep`) and then immediately written to the output.
 The records after the split record are retained (`keep`) and the split record is updated to the current record.
 The process continues until all the records have been read.

-The process detects if the configured window is too small to successfully sort the data and will will die with a non-zero exit status if this is the case.
+The process detects if the configured window is too small to successfully sort the data and will die with a non-zero exit status if this is the case.

 	package main